informatik-mannheim/abcd-R-package/README.md

 # Analysis of Base Composition Toolkit (R package)

+Welcome to the Analysis of Base Composition Toolkit (R package)!

-More text is coming soon.
+More text will come soon.

+If you are familiar with R you might want to read the user's manual `abcd-manual.Rmd` in the directory `demo`.